itsveiliss/Arlang/README.md

 # INSTALL

 Arlang does not need to be installed, because it is presented in the archive, but you can install GCC if for some reason it is not installed.
-And also open the file setuparlangforcmd.iss to install the command ''Arlang'' in cmd
+And also open the file setuparlangforcmd.exe to install the command ''Arlang'' in cmd

 # PLANS
 After some time there will be a version for Linux, and also another compiler, because gcc is very slow.